peartherapeutics/bitrise-aws-device-farm-test-packager/README.md

-# My Awesome Step
+# Appium Pytest-BDD Test Packager

-My Awesome Step is a solid starting code base for a new Step.
+This bitrise step is designed to package impa into a form usable by AWS device farm.

 ## How to use this Step